kxue43/dot-files/MacPorts-README.md

 Otherwise the directories `$HOME/go/bin:$HOME/.local/bin:$HOME/.pyenv/bin:/Applications/MacVim.app/Contents/bin` will be appended to the end of `PATH` instead of prepended to the beginning.
 The `-i` argument to `zsh` means the `~/.zshrc` file is sourced again at the creation of the integrated terminal.
-This is the cause of the duplicate `PATH` entries for `fnm`.
-We have to run `eval $(fnm env --use-on-cd --shell zsh)` again in the second sourcing of `~/.zshrc`, because it defines a hook function that enables use-on-cd (child shell doesn't inherit parent shell's function definitions).

-The best solution would be for `fnm env --use-on-cd --shell zsh` to output a script that doesn't prepend a `PATH` entry when one is already in place.
-This is what `pyenv` does.